Yamaha APX600 vs Fender CD-60SCE: Deep Showdown

 Chrome-plated open tuning machines are installed here too, that take care of the intonation while providing helping you with the stable tuning.

 But, CD-60SCE is a kind of complete guitar package that comes with lots of necessary accessories from the clip-on tuner, picks, strings, polishing cloth, string winder, strap to the hardshell case, and instruction DVD.

 On one side, Yamaha shows an amazing quality control for their hardware whereas Fender’s guitar comes with lots of accessories, makes this comparison DRAW again!

-Whether you’re an absolute beginner or an intermediate player, this is one of the factor that I suggest you to be more conscious, as it can make or break your whole learning curve.
+Whether you’re an absolute beginner or an intermediate player, this is one of the factors that I suggest you be more conscious of, as it can make or break your whole learning curve.

-Although both models comes with a single-cutaway shape, I find them delivering completely different vibe, in terms of playability and comfort due to the difference in their body design.
+Although both models come with a single-cutaway shape, I find them delivering a completely different vibe, in terms of playability and comfort due to the difference in their body design.

 Yamaha APX600 comes with a thin-line body style which is very comfortable to play, especially for shorter and younger players.
 Also, It has only 25 inches of scale length so that you can easily pull this guitar close to your body and get your arm around it easily.